wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Tutorials/vultr/hardcore-deployment-method.md

 Now, substitute this userdata script that you have generated instead of the default initial script when you follow  [Build Machine Setup](./buildmachine.md).
 When you use your userdata script instead of the default init script, the build will proceed automatically with no need for interaction from you.
 Once you have a user data script you can use it for repeated deployments tweaky it as necessary for each deployment cycle.

-**NOTE: remember to set "SELECTED_TEMPLATE" when you are using your own userdata script, you don't have to set SELECTED_TEMPLATE when using the default initial script**
+<span style="color:red">**NOTE: remember to set SELECTED_TEMPLATE in your user data script when you are deploying your own hardcore style user data script </span>